AdrianValdes/JWT-Authentication-Workflow/README.md

   - `app.use( cors( { origin: 'http://localhost:3000', credentials: true ) )`

 - create a React app into a subfolder: `npx create-react-app client`
-- go into the folder an install axios: `npm install axios`
+- go into the folder and install axios: `npm install axios`

 - create a login form component and import it into App.js
   - provide two input fields: username & password